gowrijsuria/MarsPathfinder/README.md

     - Click **Create Terrain** for simulating the Martian surface (paths with cost)
     - In the presence of TERAIN nodes, rover follows an optimal path to reach the destination minimising the cost
     - Select the algorithm by using the dropdown list
-    - Finally click on **Find Path** for visualising the path followed by the rover
+    - Finally, click on **Find Path** for visualising the path followed by the rover

 ### Team Martians
  - Gowri Lekshmy